tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

 # List of documents (Knowledge) in the GPT

-# The Prompt - set of microprompts
+# The Instructions - set of microprompts

     COSEAQ C utilizes microprompts to scaffold the process and initiate a dialogue between the teacher and AI for interpreting the National Curriculum (NC) and generating course content.
 Microprompts ensure relevance and alignment with NC requirements.